-Sorafenib is used to treat renal cell carcinoma, a type of cancer that begins in the kidneys, and hepatocellular carcinoma, a type of liver cancer.
+Sorafenib is used to treat renal cell carcinoma, a type of cancer that begins in the kidneys, hepatocellular carcinoma, a type of liver cancer, and differentiated thyroid cancer.

 Sorafenib belongs to a class of drugs called multikinase inhibitors.
 Kinases are enzymes that have many functions inside a cell, including sending a signal to multiply.
 Sorafenib blocks the activity of kinases, which stops or slows the growth of cancer and prevent it from creating new blood vessels.